We continue on from the Chocolate Studio.

 - Domaine Saint André de Figuière Rosé – $5

-Braised Beef “Stroganoff” with Tiny Egg Noodles, Wild Mushroom, and Boursin Garlic and Fine Herbs Cheese Sauce – $5.25
+Braised Beef “Stroganoff” with Tiny Egg Noodles, Wild Mushrooms and Boursin Garlic and Fine Herbs Cheese Sauce — $5.50

-Maple Bourbon Boursin Cheesecake with Maple Bourbon Cream, Caramel and Pecan Crunch – $4.50
+Maple Bourbon Cheesecake with Maple Bourbon Cream, Caramel and Pecan Crunch – $4.50

-This might be our favorite new item at the Festival.
+This was one of our favorite items from the 2018 Festival and it returns this year.
 The Cheesecake base is soft and plump, but sturdy enough to stand tall underneath a generous scoop of deliciously sweet, lusciously-maple bourbon cream with plenty of crunchy candied pecan pieces and then finished with a rich caramel sauce.
 Words don’t do it justice.
 You want to try it.